cowboyd/nano/README.md

 the right time.
 The only difference is that it can be expressed as simple function without any "scope switching" logic to manage where child tasks end up.
 Instead, because of "thin" perform, the `spawn()` composes with the enclosing task.
-And also, anything in `init()` composes cleanly into the spawned resource task.
+And also, anything spawned in `init()` composes cleanly and is kept alive inside the resource task.

 ``` typescript
 function* run() {